demchebakov/networkparser/README.md

 	pip install requests
 	pip install bs3

-Go to directory where file is located
+Go to directory where file is located and type:

-Type: python3 parserV2.py
+	python3 parserV2.py

 Congratulations!
 Script is working